KevinBon/Backbone.modules/README.md

 # Backbone.modules
-Some Backbone modules that can be useful
+Backbone modules that can be useful.